Why do we get fat?

 As we are all different, there are

-I would add to this perspective, which is hard to disagree with, but with some caveats.
+3 important points I would add to this perspective, which is hard to disagree with, but with some caveats.

 The low carb or ketogenic diet is extremely effective in weight loss and used therapeutically to overcome chronic conditions, such as cancer, mental & neurological disorders.
 There are dozens of versions, ranging from Atkins, to Ketogenic, GAPS, SCD, and even Paleo, if taken to the extreme.